 Part 3: Knuth and Me

 I first looked at the Knuth books in high school just as I was getting interested in computer programming.
 What confused me at the time was why all that math was in there.
 My feeling was that math did not have much to do with computer programming.
 I was young, ignorant, and very much overestimated how much I understood about computer programming at the time.
-If I had lived in 2018 I would have posted a lot of stupid shit on twitter about this.
-Happily I didn’t, and by the time I graduated from college and went to study computer science in graduate school I had a better understanding of what Knuth was going on about and I had my own copy of the books.
+If I had been in high school in 2018 I would have posted a lot of stupid shit on twitter about this.
+Happily it was the 80s instead and I could not do this.
+By the time I graduated from college and went to study computer science in graduate school I had a better understanding of what Knuth was going on about and I had my own copy of the books.

 I first came across \rm\TeX in college, but didn’t really do battle with it in earnest until graduate school.
 Like most graduate students I ended up fighting with \rm\TeX to get my thesis done.
 When I got out of the academic game I did my best to forget about Knuth and his software. \rm\TeX is a precisely designed and functional tool for what it does, but from a software engineering perspective it’s kind of a disaster.
 The fact that the source code is mashed up inside a giant \rm\TeX document so that you can print it as a book does not help.
 4 Through the 80s and 90s publishing of course evolved from phototypesetting to fully digital printing workflows to publishing based on no printing at all.
 There are now tools by the hundreds to help you do this work, so you would have thought that \rm\TeX would have died the slow death.
 But this has not been the case.